Journal

 May 28, 2026

-That precision matters because hash particle size determines burn rate.
-A loose grinder produces a bimodal distribution — half dust, half clumps — and your session burns unevenly.
+That precision matters because dense rosin particle size determines burn rate.
+A loose miller produces a bimodal distribution — half dust, half clumps — and your session burns unevenly.
 Tight tolerances produce a single, predictable particle band.

 The magnetic alignment ring uses six N52 neodymium segments, oriented for a satisfying half-twist click into position.
 It is not decoration.
 It guarantees the teeth mesh at the same angle every time you reassemble after cleaning.